RepGraphics/blueprint-euphoria-theme/bugs.md

 # Known Bugs
-Current known bugs, below you can view the list and how to fix them.
+Current known bugs, below you can view the list and how to fix them (If possible without Update).

-## Bug List
+## Euphoria Theme
-- Uninstall Bug, that Sometimes Causes Issues with Blueprint
+- Issues with Navigation bar Width on Mobile Devices.

-Fix: `Reinstall Blueprint From Scratch`
+## Player Listing
+- If Port the Server is running on isn't the Query Port, Data can't be fetched.

+## Laravel Logs
+- No Bugs Currently!